jshergal/tinify-net-unofficial/README.md

 var bufferOptimized = new byte[optimizedImage.ImageSize];
 await optimizedImage.CopyToBufferAsync(bufferOptimized);

-// Note the Result object already holds an internal buffer
+// Note the ImageResult object already holds an internal buffer
 // with the image data and so will just copy the data synchronously var bufferTransformed = new byte[transformedImage.DataLength];
 transformedImage.CopyDataToBuffer(bufferTransformed);
 ```

 __*Note:*__
-Because both `OptimizedImage` and `Result` objects maintain an internal buffer of the image data, you should be sure to call their `Dispose` methods or wrap them in a using block/statement.
+Because both `OptimizedImage` and `ImageResult` objects maintain an internal buffer of the image data, you should be sure to call their `Dispose` methods or wrap them in a using block/statement.
 Both objects implement both `IDisposable` and `IAsyncDisposable`

 ## Running tests